Home of the Michael Vaughan Cricket Academy

 Welcome to Sheffield Collegiate Cricket Club.One of the oldest established clubs in the area based at Abbeydale Park Sheffield, with excellent playing facilities on both our grounds on the same site.

-The men's first team play in the prestigious ECB Yorkshire League.
+In 2016 the men's first team will play in the prestigious ECB Yorkshire South Premier League.
 We operate four further teams on Saturdays together with Sunday and midweek teams.
 The second team play in South Yorkshire League Championship with the third team playing in Division 3.
 In the Yorkshire and Derbyshire League our Vice Presidents XI play in Division 1 and our Yorkshire and Derbyshire Second team play in Division 5.

 For 2016 we have refreshed our Sunday offering and will compete in the Barnsley & District League.